Safety on the mind as Tour prepares for change

 Two-time champion from 2020 and 2021 Tadej Pogacar of UAE Team Emirates is widely thought of as the favourite for yellow - strange in some ways, given the frighteningly talented Slovenian lost last year to Denmark's Jonas Vingegaard of Jumbo-Visma.

 Both are very strong in the key disciplines to win the general classification: climbing and time trials.
-The perceived difference for many is that Pogacar is the more complete rider - and he is certainly more explosive - but that Vingegaard has a more complete team around him, in the high-budget, highly talented Dutch squad.
+The perceived difference for many is Pogacar is the more complete rider - and certainly more explosive - but Vingegaard has a more complete team around him, in the high-budget, highly talented Dutch squad.

 Last year's race revealed as much when Pogacar was pincered on a climb during stage 11 by Vingegaard and then his own countryman Primoz Roglic - also on Vingegaard's team - feeling the need to chase down attacks by both riders and eventually tiring himself out.

 But after winning May's Giro d'Italia, Roglic is not at this race, leaving Pogacar with really only one man to focus on.
 Could that be decisive?
-His injury at a race in Belgium in April aside, Pogacar has been peerless this year - hammering Vingegaard in March's mini Tour de France - the week-long Paris-Nice.
+His injury at a race in Belgium in April aside, Pogacar has been peerless this year, hammering Vingegaard in March's week-long Paris-Nice - the mini Tour de France.

 How come Ineos don't win these days?